-Failure to Comply: a term used to describe anti-doping rule violations under Rules 32.2(c) and/or 32.2(e).
+Failure to Comply: a term used to describe Anti-Doping Rule Violations under Articles 2.3 and/or Article 2.5.

 Filing Failure: a failure by an Athlete (or by a third party to whom the Athlete has delegated such a task in accordance with paragraph 3.7 of Appendix A) to make an accurate and complete Whereabouts Filing that enables the Athlete to be located for Testing at the times and locations set out in the Whereabouts Filing or to update that Whereabouts Filing where necessary to ensure that it remains accurate and complete, all in accordance with these Anti-Doping Regulations.